Table of Contents

 How to Save Money on Gap Insurance

-Gap insurance policies are usually affordable when purchased from a traditional or online insurance company.
+Gap insurance policies are usually affordable when purchased from a traditional or an online insurance company.
 But you can offset the extra cost by following these steps:

-• Shop around.
-Remember, your comprehensive, collision, and gap coverage usually come from the same company, but not all insurance companies offer gap coverage.
+• Shop around: Remember, your comprehensive, collision, and gap coverage usually come from the same company, but not all insurance companies offer gap coverage.
 Ask about gap coverage availability and pricing before picking a policy.

 Is It Worth Getting Gap Coverage?